ebrahim-salehipanah/add-and-remove-row/README.md

 # add-and-remove-row
-Add and remove a row in the table is a sample project with javascript.
+Add and remove a row in the table with javascript.